jferriday/eleventy-base-blog/posts/firstpost.md

 }
 ```

 Now imagine adding state to both of these.
 Much simpler using functions!
 It's been a great process learning about hooks.
-I'm looking forward to discovering the possibilities of functional JavaScript as a continue learning.
+I'm looking forward to discovering the possibilities of functional JavaScript as I continue learning.